The Drivewyze Difference

 • Fleets using those ELDs can turn on a free analytics weigh station loss reporting tool to help them determine how much Drivewyze can potentially save them before activating the subscription-based weigh station bypass service.
 There is no such analytics available with PrePass;

 • For those small fleets and owner-operators looking for more affordable, less-tethered solutions to meet the ELD mandate, ELD providers offer options that use Android-based tablets or ELD apps that can be loaded onto existing smartphones or tablets.
 In some cases, the Drivewyze application can also be installed and activated on those devices.
-This article provides more details on how drivers and fleets can activate Drivewyze when using an untethered or bring-your-own-device solution to the ELD mandate;
+This article provides more details on how drivers and fleets can activate Drivewyze when using an untethered or bring-your-own-device solution to the ELD mandate.

 • Drivewyze costs less than PrePass.